The mass distribution of stars stripped in binaries: The effect of metallicity: Implications and potential observational tests

 The emission rate of photons that can fully ionize helium ($Q_2$) is an uncertain property for all stars, because such hard ionizing emission originates from the steep Wien part of the spectral energy distribution, which is highly dependent on density and recombination in the stellar atmospheres \citep[see e.g.,][]{2022arXiv221105424S}.
 With wind mass loss-associated uncertainties directly influencing the atmosphere's density \citep{2017A&A...608A..11G}, it is clear that the He$^+$-ionizing regime is in urgent need of observational constraints.

-Stripped stars with transparent atmospheres, i.e., ones that do not show WR type spectra, could be expected to emit a substantial amount of He$^+$-ionizing emission.
-We therefore make a rough estimate of the contribution of massive stripped stars to the helium-ionizing budget of a stellar population.
-We take the same approach as described previously in this section for the hydrogen-ionizing emission estimate (see Fig.~\ref{fig:Q_fit}).
-Again, we extrapolate up to $M_{\rm strip} = 17 M_\odot$, which we estimate has $Q_2 = 48.3$ s$^{-1}$.
+Stripped stars with transparent atmospheres, that is, ones that do not show WR type spectra, could be expected to emit a substantial amount of He$^+$-ionizing emission.
+We therefore made a rough estimate of the contribution of massive stripped stars to the helium-ionizing budget of a stellar population.
+We took the same approach as described previously in this section for the hydrogen-ionizing emission estimate (see Fig.~\ref{fig:Q_fit}).
+Again, we extrapolated up to $M_{\rm strip} = 17 M_\odot$, which we estimated has $Q_2 = 48.3$ s$^{-1}$.
 This agrees with the estimate for the hottest WN star (WR stars with nitrogen-dominated spectra) models from \citet{2002MNRAS.337.1309S} and the estimate for massive helium stars from \citet{2020MNRAS.499..873S}.
-By summing the He$^+$-ionizing emission for individual stars, we estimate the contribution from a population of massive stripped stars at $Z = 0.002$ to be $Q_2 = 10^{49.4}$ photons per second for a constant star-formation rate of $1 \, M_\odot$/yr.
-If, instead, late expansion does not occur at low metallicity, and the mass distribution does not have a drop (i.e., we adopt the $Z=0.014$ mass distribution), the contribution could be as high as $Q_2 = 10^{50.1}$ photons per second.
+By summing the He$^+$-ionizing emission for individual stars, we estimated the contribution from a population of massive stripped stars at $Z = 0.002$ to be $Q_2 = 10^{49.4}$ photons per second for a constant star formation rate of $1 \, M_\odot$/yr.
+If, instead, late expansion does not occur at low metallicity, and the mass distribution does not have a drop (i.e., we adopted the $Z=0.014$ mass distribution), the contribution could be as high as $Q_2 = 10^{50.1}$ photons per second.